Deep Learning for Micro-expression Recognition: A Survey: Inputs

-In summary, the input is one of key component to guarantee robust MER.
-The simplest input is ME sequence which doesn't require extra computation, such as computing optical flow, apex detection and so on.
-However, there is blackundancy in ME sequences, the complexity of the deep model is relatively high and tend to overfit on the small-scale ME datasets.
-The apex-based MER can blackuce computational complexity, compablack with ME sequence-based methods.
-Furthermore, apex-based approaches can take advantage of the massive facial expressions to resolve the small-dataset issue in some degree.
-But, since all the temporal information are dropped in single apex-based methods and the motion intensity is still low in the apex frames, magnification is necessary.
-Moreover, as the apex label is absent in some ME datasets, the performance of apex-based MER severely relied on the apex detection algorithm.
-Currently, the apex frame detection in long videos is still challenging.
-The end-to-end framework for apex frame detection and MER needs further studied.
-To further explore temporal information and static image, frame aggregation cascading multiple key frames is utilized.
-Besides, dynamic image converts videos to an image so that the temporal and spatial information can be embedded to a still image.
-Compablack with the apex frame, the dynamic image considers spatial and temporal information simultaneously in one image without challenging apex frame detection.
-On the other hand, optical flow is widely used as the optical flow describes the motions and removes the identity in some degree.
-However, most of the current optical flow based methods are on the bases of traditional optical flow.
-Similar with apex-based MER methods, the end-to-end framework can be further researched.
-In addition, to fully exploring spatial and temporal information and leveraging the merits of various inputs, the combination of various inputs is the inevitable trend.
-Correspondingly, it also inherits the shortcomings of the inputs.
+Compared with the static image, the dynamic input is able to leverage spatial and temporal information for robust MER.
+The simplest dynamic input is ME sequence which doesn't require extra operations.
+However, there is redundancy in ME sequences, and the complexity of the deep model is relatively high and tends to overfit on small-scale ME datasets.
+To solve the problem of redundancy, frame aggregation cascading multiple key frames is utilized.
+Besides, the dynamic image improves the computation efficiency through embedding the temporal and spatial information to a still image.
+It can simultaneously consider spatial and temporal information in one image without challenging apex frame detection.
+Furthermore, optical flow is widely used for MER as the optical flow describes the motions and removes the identity in some degree.
+However, most of the current optical flow-based MER methods are based on traditional optical flow, which is not end-to-end.
+In the future, more DL-based optical flow extraction can be further researched.

+In addition, combining various inputs is the inevitable trend to fully explore spatial and temporal information and leverage the merits of various inputs.
+Correspondingly, the combined inputs also inherit the shortcomings of the inputs.
 However, the multiple inputs could be complementary in some degree.
-So far, the method with multiple inputs achieved the best performance.
-The comparisons of inputs is shown in Table \ref{tab:input}.
+So far, the method with various inputs has achieved the best performance.
+Considering the success of multiple inputs and limited ME samples, more combined modalities, such as optical flow, key frames, and landmarks can be promising research directions.